JeremieLitzler/journal/docs/2023/07/small-garden-in-july-charles-dowding/README.md

 tag:
   - Charles Dowding
   - No Dig
-  - Month of July
+  - In July
 ---

 ![Charles standing in the small garden](/images/2023-07-04-charles-standing-in-the-small-garden.jpg 'Credits: image taken from Charles Dowding’s vlog')

 What is happening in the small garden of Charles Dowding in mid-July 2019?

 Thanks to Charles Dowding for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Charles Dowding’s channel.

 <!-- more -->